 Some fights are learned communication strategies.
 I know families that fight as a way of communicating.
 If you just sit with them for 3 minutes, they start fighting.
 It is very hard to pin point the beginning and who was the source of the fight.
-This is usually when everyone in the family has one or 2 (or 3 or 4) of the needs that are not being met and they expect each other to fulfill them.
+This usually happens when everyone in the family has 1 or 2 (or 3 or 4) of the needs that are not being met and they expect each other to fulfill them.

 In such situations, external intervention is necessary with the help of a professional who does family therapy or someone that specializes in parenting and work with parents.
 Parent coaching for example, helps parents take the lead and set the communication right.

 Identify what kind of fights and arguments you have at your house.
 What do they look like?
 See if they fit any of the categories above.
 What is the basic need behind them?